evannetwork/api-blockchain-core/docs/blockchain/payments.rst

   payments.openChannel(account, receiver, deposit);

-Open a channel for account to receiver, depositing some eve on it.
+Open a channel for account to receiver, depositing some EVE on it.
 Replaces current channel data

 ----------
 Parameters